-Atchison, Kansas is proclaimed to be the most haunted town in Kansas, so much so that a haunted homes tour is available on the Atchison Trolley.
+Atchison, Kansas is proclaimed the most haunted town in Kansas, so much so that a haunted homes tour is available on the Atchison Trolley.
 This old town once played host to over 1600 wagons per day as settlers made their way west en route to the goldfields of California in the 1850s.
 Some of these early settlers have apparently chosen to stay in Atchison in a ghostly form.
 The town is full of stories about ghostly sightings and other paranormal events.

 Located in northeast Kansas, Atchison is situated on the bluffs along the Missouri River and is one of the most scenic and historic towns in Kansas.
 Brick streets climb hills and wind along river bluffs, offering sweeping views of the river valley beyond.
 Grand Victorian homes with carriage houses recall glorious days when wealthy lumber merchants and railroad magnates walked the streets.

 The town of Atchison is so haunted that the Travel Channel has done a special segment called Haunted Town that depicts many of the haunted places in Atchison, including Sallie’s House, Benedictine College, and more.